Do you need a special camera for astrophotography?

 DSLRs can also be connected to laptop software that will enable a series of images of any length and quantity to be taken and stored either in the card of your camera or on the laptop for later stacking and processing.

 Dedicated astronomy cameras can be used and these are very practical as they are easily connected both physically and electronically to your equipment and computer and are very sensitive to the light given off by deep sky objects.
 These cameras are more specialized because they are designed for astronomical use.
-Check out more about using a computer or laptop for astrophotography.

 Other Factors That Affect Whether You Need a Special Camera for Astrophotography